 If you're wondering where we're going, we are headed to Oak Island, North Carolina.

-We are taking part in a homeschool field trip at the beach - the perfect vacation for this learning-loving family.
+Our whole family is taking part in a homeschool field trip at the beach - the perfect vacation for this learning-loving family.
 We're going to hunt for ghost crabs in the sand, go kayaking in an estuary, go crabbing in the bay, do a beach scavenger hunt, tour a lighthouse, and so much more.

 It's a disruption in our normal condo in Ocean City, Maryland routine, and some among us are not too happy about it.
 I am excited for all the cool stuff we'll see and do along the way although I'm a little sad about missing out on our normal spot.

-The 40 Best Audiobooks for Kids and Families
+The 40 Best Audio Books for Kids and Families

-- The Secret Garden - This is my new favorite book, and it's a long one.
+- The Secret Garden - This is my new favorite children's book, and it's a long one.
 It's about a spoiled little girl who is sent to live with a distant relative when her parents die.
 She finds a secret garden and a whole new self in the process.
 I can't recommend it highly enough.
 I loved the narrator and the story.
 It's the perfect package.

 - The Chronicles of Narnia - I remember my mom watching The Lion, The Witch, and The Wardrobe on PBS when I was a kid, and I hated it.
 (I also hated when she watched The Secret Garden.)
 I disliked the newer Disney movies when Joe and the girls watched them.
 So I was very surprised when I really enjoyed these seven books, starting with The Magician's Nephew and ending with The Last Battle.
 The whole series is 31 hours long, so it will take you quite a long time to listen to.